Miss France 2017: Results

+Placements

 Preparation

-The 30 contestants, Iris Mittenaere and the national director Sylvie Tellier had travelled to Reunion Island from November, 23 to December, 1st.
+The 30 contestants, Iris Mittenaere and the national director Sylvie Tellier had travelled to Reunion Island from 23 November to 1 December.

 The rehearsals took place in Montpellier.

 The theme of the 2017 event was Le Noël des Miss (The Misses' Christmas).
 Each round centered around a different theme related to the celebration of Christmas.
+Iris Mittenaere appeared as a Christmas fairy, turning the pages of a storybook to reveal each segment.